MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-management.md

 ## Manage installers

-As a global admin, use **Manage Gateway installers** to manage who can install the On-premises data gateway in your enterprise.
+As either an Azure AD Global administrator (which includes Office 365 Global admins) or a Power BI service administrator, use Manage Gateway installers to manage who can install the On-premises data gateway in your enterprise.
+This operation isn’t available for gateway admins.

 > [!NOTE]
 > This feature does not apply for On-premises data gateways (personal mode).